What the best cat food has

 Watch for vague-sounding ingredients.
 For example, "chicken meal" is a decent cat food ingredient; experts say: High-quality versions include chicken meat and sometimes bone rendered to remove moisture (useful for making dry food).
 On the other hand, "meat and bone meal" can come from any mammal at all.
 "Animal digest" means soft animal tissue that has been "digested" into liquid form using enzymes.
 Although these are all legal pet food ingredients, top-rated foods don't use them.

 Watch out for hype.
 Some terms on a cat food label have legal meaning, while others, such as "natural" and "premium" do not.
-"Human-grade" is often used by makers to describe their food in advertising and on their web site, but few companies can legally use the term on its product labelling.
+"Human-grade" is often used by makers to describe their food in advertising and on their web site, but only a few companies can legally use the term on its product labelling.